net-ml/net-ml.github.io/_posts/2025-06-15-regionalizing-latency.md

 ## Why This Matters

-As internet connectivity becomes increasingly essential for education, work, and civic participation, understanding performance at regional scales is crucial for:
+As Internet connectivity becomes increasingly essential for education, work, and civic participation, understanding performance at regional scales is crucial for:

 - **Broadband policy**: Identifying areas that need infrastructure investment
 - **Digital equity**: Understanding performance disparities across communities